JeremyLoh/task-tracker/README.md

 node index.js
 ```

-The save file will be created at the root directory of the project, as file `data.json`
+The save file will be created at the `/storage` directory of the project, as file `data.json`

 # Running tests